The ADVANCE Resource & Coordination (ARC) Network

 About

 Building on the efforts of the National Science Foundation’s (NSF) ADVANCE program, the ADVANCE Resource and Coordination (ARC) Network served as the community and resource hub for researchers, practitioners, and change agents seeking systemic change and intersectional gender equity in the STEM professoriate.
-From 2017 to 2025 and under NSF award numbers 1740860 and 2121468, the ARC Network used a three I’s framework of intersectionality, intentionality, and inclusivity to support and empower an expansive, cross-sector, and interdisciplinary constituent community through a variety of activities.
+From 2017 to 2025 under NSF award numbers 1740860 and 2121468, the ARC Network used a three I’s framework of intersectionality, intentionality, and inclusivity to support and empower an expansive, cross-sector, and interdisciplinary constituent community of more than 3,000 members through a variety of activities.
+All ARC Network resources, recordings, convening proceedings, reports, and more will soon be available in the WEPAN Knowledge Center (WKC).

 The ARC Network Resource Library